October, 2019: We’re currently looking for retail help at the farmstand, which is open until just after Christmas:

 We are looking for people who want to work hard, enjoy the company of their fellow workers, produce a worthwhile product, enjoy the outdoors (rain or shine), and apply their energies to the success of our cause.

 We have many seasonal positions available.
-Each spring we hire new field hands, greenhouse growers, farm stand staff, bakery workers and kitchen help.
+Each year we hire new field hands, greenhouse growers, farmstand staff, bakery workers and kitchen help.

 - More about working at Morning Glory Farm »»

 - Summer Housing on Martha’s Vineyard: A Letter from Jim »»

 Morning Glory Farm Inc. is a equal opportunity provider and employer.

 |In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
 Remedies and complaint filing deadlines vary by program or incident.